matic031/TetrisUnityGame/README.md

 # TetrisUnityGame
- Tetris game made in Unity game endgine, with a scorebaord and login using Firebase
+ Tetris game made in Unity, with a scoreboard and login system using Firebase